I am an associate professor at Denison University in Granville, Ohio.

 Research Interests

 I am particularly excited about exploring the link between algebra and graph theory by translating algebraic problems into combinatorial questions about graphs, and vice versa.
-My graduate research unites discrete mathematics with representation theory and algebraic combinatorics through a generalization of the classical discrete Fourier transform to finite groups and semisimple algebras.
-I have developed efficient algorithms to compute generalized Fourier transforms and have also analyzed their applications to random walks.
-For more details, you can view my research statement here.
-You can also hear me talk about classical Fourier transforms here (starting around 1:36).
+My research unites discrete mathematics with representation theory and algebraic combinatorics through a generalization of the classical discrete Fourier transform to finite groups and semisimple algebras.
+I have developed efficient algorithms to compute generalized Fourier transforms and have investigated applications, particularly in random walks and voting theory.

 Publications